 - Afford meaningful opportunities for research directed towards positive social change;

 - Provide a safe and secure environment for persons receiving and providing services in our center;

 - Uphold each individual’s rights under the laws of the United States, the State of Wisconsin, and display and uphold the patient rights guidelines according the statues of the State of Wisconsin.

 In furtherance of this mission, The WSPP Psychology Training Center is committed to treatment and research strategies which reflect the progressive ideals rooted in the practice of clinical psychology within a context of cultural pluralism, consistent with the philosophy of the Wisconsin School of Professional Psychology.

-Students attending WSPP have the opportunity to begin clinical work in our Psychology Center as soon as they are admitted as regular-status students.
+Students enrolled in WSPP as regular status students have the opportunity to begin clinical work in the Psychology Center following completion of their first year.
 Early clinical activities could consist of observing more experienced students interacting with clients, sitting in on group therapy sessions and attending case conferences.
 As students’ skills improve, they begin to see clients themselves, with close supervision from our talented faculty of practicing clinical psychologists.
 Faculty members are available for student questions at all times.